Cardiff School of Art & Design>Courses>Fine Art - BA (Hons) Degree

 Whilst your learning is designed to develop you into a rounded and capable artist and intellectual, your curriculum is similarly structured with your potential in mind.

-As such, the emphasis that will have been placed upon your work ethic, both creatively and academically, is matched with significant focus on real world experience; from building contacts and undertaking placements to live briefs and, should you choose so, support in forming your own business.
+The emphasis that will have been placed upon your work ethic, both creatively and academically, is matched with significant focus on real world experience; from building contacts and undertaking placements to live briefs and, should you choose so, support in forming your own business.

 You can elect to take a route through your second and final years of studies where you can engage with businesses or prepare to launch your own for the moment you graduate.
 In your final year, rather than submit a dissertation, you have the option of devising a detailed business plan.